009Kings/alloy-weather-app/frontend/README.md

 ### Getting started

+- Run `npm i` to install dependencies
-run `npm start` to get 'er up and running!
+- Run `npm start` to get 'er up and running!

 ### Technologies used